 If you are ready to become a licensed hair designer in Mississippi, then you will need to acquire cosmetology training and licensure.
 Since Louisiana does not have a separate license for hair skills, you will receive training that includes makeup and nail tech work.
 This can be a good way to appeal to more prospective employers, and offer more services to your clients.
 If you earn your license in Mississippi you will need to renew it every two years through the Mississippi Board of Examiners.
 The fee is currently $50 to renew.

 Through the next several years, the job outlook for hair designers and other cosmetology professionals is fairly promising in Mississippi.
-O*Net anticipates a 4% increase in cosmetology jobs through 2022, leading to over 100 new jobs per year in the state.
-Its important to realize that your personal level of skill and dedication to the beauty industry can do a lot for your job outlook.
-The more services you can offer clients and the more youre willing to learn about this field, the more opportunities you may have in your job search.
+O*Net anticipates a 6% increase in cosmetology jobs through 2026.
+It's important to realize that your personal level of skill and dedication to the beauty industry can do a lot for your job outlook.
+The more services you can offer clients and the more you're willing to learn about this field, the more opportunities you may have in your job search.
 Salaries in Mississippi are, on the whole, higher than the nationally-reported salary range.
-Per O*Net, the average salary for a Mississippi cosmetologist is $23,400 per year.
+Per O*Net, the average salary for a Mississippi cosmetologist is $24,110 per year.
 Part of your salary may come from an hourly wage, while some of the money you earn may come from tips and gratuities.
 This may allow you to take some money home at the end of every day.